-The Career Services Office (3221) is located near the Bascom Hill entry to the Law School.
+The Office of Career & Professional Development (3221) is located near the Bascom Hill entry to the Law School.
 The professional staff, including five lawyers, provides individual counseling about job opportunities, career options, summer employment, and judicial clerkships.

 It is a central resource for students who are looking for help with their résumés, cover letters, or interviewing skills and has a library with information on a variety of topics.
 Students can utilize myriad resources including legal directories, employer descriptions, computers, fax machine, copy machine, and long distance phones.

 Several offices as well as a number of small conference rooms are located within the Career Services Office and are used by employers who are conducting interviews at the Law School.

 The Sheldon Lubar Faculty Commons (7200) is one of the most used rooms in the Law School.
 It is a gathering place for faculty and is used for meetings, receptions, and lectures throughout the day and evening.

 The Commons has a wall of windows looking out on Bascom Hill, and it also overlooks the Law Library's Habush Habush & Rottier Reading Room, with a wonderful view of the State Capitol.
 The room is designed with the flexibility to serve 75 people for a sit-down dinner or to seat a large group lecture-style.

 Most often, however, it is used for smaller groups, including the many speakers who are invited to give lectures over the noon hour, bringing exciting and timely topics to the Law School community.